atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 The total fee charged to change flight in case of no show.

-If revNoshow = H, it should not be null.
+If revNoshow = H, it should not be "null."

 This value includes the change flight fee and no-show penalty.